Information Necessary for Pupil Enrollment in Public Schools

 Starting Friday, February 10, parents and guardians will be able to start the preschool application process for 2023-2024 school year.
 Please click here to be taken to the Preschool Programs page before beginning the preschool application process!
 Please note your registration for your 4-year old does not guarantee program admittance into Bright Stars or Head Start.
 Certain restrictions apply.
 Enrollment is dependent upon meeting program criteria.
 Only a limited number of preschool spots are available.
 Preschool is not first-come first-served.
 Students who are not initially accepted are placed on a waiting list.
 After completing the initial online application, you will be contacted to participate in an interview/screening and to provide additional income verification (W-2, 1040, 3 consecutive check stubs, TANF or SSI statement, etc. ) to determine if your child is eligible for enrollment into the Bright Stars or Head Start programs for the 2023-2024 school year.

 All parents/legal guardians enrolling students in Dinwiddie County Public Schools (DCPS) need to have the information provided on this page in order to complete the online registration.
-Kindergarten students must be 5 years old on or before September 30.
+Kindergarten students should be 5 years old on or before September 30.

 Please continue to read this page for the type of information you will need to complete the application.
 This includes information such as the child’s name, date of birth, address, parent/guardian information , any legal issues (including if a court has awarded you legal parental custody of your child*), immunizations, and other things.